 - assess the situation

 - protect yourself and others from injury

 - keep the cat warm, calm and quiet

 - know when its time to call in the vet.

 Having basic training training in the subject will give you the confidence to deal with an emergency situation calmly and efficiently until an expert practitioner can take over from you.
 Some vet clinics run courses in basic first aid, and it is well worth enlisting in one of these.
 Practising first-aid procedures on a healthy cat when you not under pressure is the best way to learn what to do in a real situation.

--cotton wool to bathe eyes, clean wounds and use as a dressing – dampen first to prevent strands breaking off and sticking to a wound.
+- cotton wool to bathe eyes, clean wounds and use as a dressing.
+Dampen first to prevent strands from breaking off and sticking to a wound.

--lubricant jelly to lubricate rectal thermometer before insertion.m
+- lubricant jelly to lubricate rectal thermometer before insertion.

--rectal thermometer to ascertain body temperature.
-You may prefer to use an aural thermometer.
+- rectal thermometer to ascertain body temperature.
+You may prefer to use an oral thermometer.
 Don’t confuse them and don’t use your human ones on the cat!